BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Romer du Hayot - pleasant and round with some pineapple and grapefruit flavours, very enjoyable and tasty.
 Nice acidity and sweetness.
 Lightly honeyed aftertaste.
 90p.

 Sigalas Rabaud - showed a splendid nose of honey melon, guava and mango, much well-defined on the palate with remarkable acidity, several layers, striking complexity, refined and with a long lingering finish.
 Impressive effort.
 94p.

 Suau - 6.5 ha, 100% Semillon.
 Nice botrytized flavours of mango, pineapple and mandarin peel on the nose.
-Nice acidity and sweetness on the palate, polished, tasty and with fine appeal.
+Nice acidity and sweetness on the palate, polished, tasty and with a fine appeal.
 92p.

 Suduiraut - 94% Semillon + 6% Sauvignon Blanc.
-Very dense and intense on the nose with a large amount of botrytized flavours, great complexity, structure and length on the palate, striking acidity and sweetness make a great pair.
+Very dense and intense on the nose with a large number of botrytized flavours, great complexity, structure and length on the palate, striking acidity and sweetness make a great pair.
 Refined and sophisticated.
 Stupendous effort.
 96p.

 La Tour Blanche - 6.87 ha, 90% Semillon + 9.5% Sauvignon + 0.5% Muscadelle.
 Acacia flower, grapefruit and some orange peel on the nose, freshness, finesse, refined, splendid acidity and sweetness as well on the palate, splendid complexity and balance.
 Excellent effort.
 95p.

 1. Up left - samples from Cos d'Estournel